 The initial string in each entry defines the keys you have to press after the dispatcher command in order to access the command.
-Usually this will be just a single character, but if you have many similar commands, you can also define two-letter combinations where the first character is the same in several combinations and serves as a prefix key1.
+Usually this will be just a single character, but if you have many similar commands, you can also define two-letter combinations where the first character is the same in several combinations and serves as a prefix key102.
 The second parameter is the search type, followed by the string or regular expression to be used for the matching.
 The example above will therefore define:

 *-tree agenda views need to be called from an Org buffer

 as they operate on the current buffer only.

 You can provide a description for a prefix key by inserting a cons cell with the prefix and the description.